Basic Questions

 2. What is a Traditional Crafter and a witch?

-A Traditional Crafter is a person that follows a British magical tradition (witchcraft) that is based on our particular spirituality.
-This tradition is sometimes called Traditionalism and a practitioner is a Traditionalist, Traditional Crafter, or Crafter.
+A Traditional Crafter is a person that follows a British magical tradition (witchcraft) that is based on our particular spirituality and our cultural hersitage.
+This magical and spiritual tradition is sometimes called Traditionalism and a practitioner is a Traditionalist, Traditional Crafter, Traditional Witch, or Crafter.
+(However, not a Wiccan, as Wicca has its own particular and very different origin.)

 3. Do Trad Crafters cast spells?

 We consider witchcraft, or magic, to be a tool.
 It is considered to be neither innately good nor bad, as Nature which we venerate is neither innately good nor bad.
 We see ourselves as existing within Nature and part of it.
-Thus, the use of the Craft is an extension of our natural being and is as natural an act as breathing air.
+Thus, the use of the Craft is an extension of our natural being and 'tis as natural an act as breathing air.

 It is up to the individual to use common sense and their sense of right and wrong in the use of magic for healing, self-help and other constructive purposes, or for their self-defense and protection.